-Microsoft Chromium Edge is now introducing a new handy Web Capture tool for capturing screenshots of web pages in Microsoft Edge.
+Microsoft Chromium Edge is now introducing a new handy web capture tool for capturing screenshots of web pages on Microsoft Edge.
 Not long ago, Microsoft Edge had also come up with a variety of new useful features like Smart Copy, Password Monitor, Collections, Surfing Game, InPrivate Mode, Enhanced Privacy Settings, QR Code Generator, Fullscreen Dropdown Shy UI Mode and so forth.

 Just like Windows 10’s in-built screen snipping tool, Microsoft Edge’s native Web Capture tool allows users to take a screenshot of a webpage with ease.
 The new screen capturing tool is specifically designed to take full web page screenshots with scrolling.

 As of now, the Web Capture functionality is currently available in the Dev and Canary builds of Microsoft Edge and it is not yet available for the stable version.

 So in this tutorial, I’ll show you how to use the Web Capture tool to copy, share or save a screenshot in Microsoft Chromium Edge browser.

 Here’s how to use the new Web Capture utility on Chromium-based Microsoft Edge.

 1. Open the Microsoft Edge browser on your desktop.

 2. To access the new screenshot tool, you will need to click on the three-dot menu in the top-right corner of the browser and select the Web capture option.

 Alternatively, you can also use Ctrl + Shift + S keyboard shortcut to invoke the Web capture tool.